DGI-UCLA/islandora_solr_gmap/README.txt

 @TODO: add cluster markers
 @TODO: when clicking a marker, bring it to front
 @TODO: show a little preview box on hover.
-@TOTO: add shortcut links to quickly switch positioning and zoom level within the google map.
+@TODO: add shortcut links to quickly switch positioning and zoom level within the google map.
 For example: one link can show an overview of the US, while another link can zoom into the LA city hall area.
+@TODO: When switching to gmap display after paged display, the gmap results will not render (there is no page 2 in Gmap).
+Check if we can prevent this.
+Normally there will be a link to switch that doesn't include a page parameter in the url.

-TODO: update README.txt
+@TODO: update README.txt
-TODO: write proper credits.
+@TODO: write proper credits.

 Short description:
 The islandora_solr_gmap module enables the ability to display solr results on